resources

 10. HR Technology: Utilization of technology tools and systems, such as HRIS (Human Resource Information Systems), to streamline HR processes, enhance data management, and support decision-making.

-What Is the Role of HR in Human Capital Management?
+What is the Role of HR in Human Capital Management?

 Human capital management is a comprehensive strategy that involves multiple stakeholders across HR and other departments, all contributing to its implementation.
 But HR professionals serve in the vanguard, leading the charge as pivotal facilitators.